Do You Sweat After You Eat? What Your Body Is Trying to Tell You About Your Diet and Health

 • The least invasive treatment is antiperspirants, which block sweat glands and temporarily suppress sweat production.
 A prescription-strength antiperspirant contains the highest level of the active ingredient that stops sweating.
 A common side effect is eye or skin irritation.

 Sweating after eating is common, especially during the holidays when we tend to indulge in comfort food and adult beverages.
-However, when sweating after all meals becomes commonplace, take the first steps by looking at your diet and talking to your doctor.
+However, when sweating after meals becomes commonplace, take the first steps by looking at your diet and talking to your doctor.

 Ejis Men's Collection Banner